subquery/network-clients/packages/react-hooks/README.md

 ## Usage

-- To see view hooks run `yarn codegen-gql` or `yarn build` from root of monorepo.
+- To see generated hooks run `yarn codegen-gql` or `yarn build` from root of monorepo.

 - If you need a useQuery hook that isn't avaliable in `src/__hooks__` follow instructions in @subql/network-query README.md to add queries which this package can use to generate hooks.